 Six Silversea ships -- Muse, Spirit, Wind, Shadow and Whisper, and expedition ship Silver Cloud -- feature La Dame By Relais & Chateaux, a super intimate dining venue with just a few tables.
 This coveted reservation means you'll have the opportunity to dine at the only Relais & Chateaux restaurant at sea.

 Why is that such a big deal?
 The organization is a collection of the ritziest gourmet restaurants, boutique hotels, classy resorts and impressive villas the world has to offer, and it assisted Silversea with the design of the French-inspired menu at La Dame.
 The six-course menu can be paired with fine wines, and most diners take the suggestions of the sommelier seriously.

 Traditional food is cooked to perfection here and might include things like grilled lamb chops, seared sea scallops or even venison served with a raspberry sauce.
 There is a $60 per person cover charge to dine at La Dame.

 Or if you want to dine under the stars.

 Daytime pastimes aboard both lines are similar, with guest lectures, bridge, trivia, wine tastings and more.
-But Crystal and Silversea ships are still a lot of fun after the sun sets.
-Crystal, with its larger ships, offers more spacious lounges and a variety of onboard entertainers -- everything from pianists and singers to a small orchestra.
+But Crystal and Silversea ships are also a lot of fun after the sun sets.
+Crystal, with its larger ships, offers more spacious lounges and a variety of onboard entertainers -- everything from pianists and singers to a small orchestra, movies and even magicians from the famed Magic Castle.
 Silversea opts to offer a larger number of smaller venues for socializing, dancing and listening to music.
-Both lines offer Broadway-style shows in their theaters, as well as casinos.
+Both lines offer Broadway-style shows in their theaters (though Crystal's offerings often get better reviews), as well as casinos.